jonathan-sitterley/mean-hello-world/README.md

 4. Download MongoDB from https://www.mongodb.com/try/download/community
     - Follow installation instructions
 5. In the command prompt, install the Angular CLI by executing "npm install -g @angular/cli"
-    - If Angular commands do not work (ex: ng serve), try 'npm install @angular-devkit/build-angular --force' from the command prompt
+    - Note: If Angular commands do not work (ex: ng serve), try 'npm install @angular-devkit/build-angular --force' from the command prompt
 6. Create file to set environment variables
     - In an IDE, open the file "env.template.bat", set variables for your system, and save as a new file named "env.bat" (see file for instructions)
 7. To run in development mode
     - From command prompt, navigate to the project directory, then execute "node index.js"
     - From a new command prompt, navigate to the project's Angular directory, then execute "ng serve --proxy-config proxy.conf.json"
-    - In a browser, navigate to http://localhost:4200/
+    - To validate, open a browser and navigate to http://localhost:4200/
 8. To run in production mode
     - From command prompt, navigate to the project's Angular directory and execute "ng build --base-href /app/"
     - From command prompt, navigate to the project directory, then execute "node index.js"
-    - In a browser, navigate to http://localhost:3000/
+    - To validate, open a browser and navigate to http://localhost:3000/

 ## Build History